javag97/design/content/posts/2017-07-17/index.md

 ![Survey Results](./images/survey.jpg)

-The survey proved to give us much insight on customer behaviors overall.
+The survey proved to give us much insight about customer behaviors overall.
 The survey answers allude to the fact that it would be beneficial to create an app or mobile game for SLODOCO.

 ## Card Sort

-The user is given a set of cards and the user will try to sort cards with different donuts and activies into time categories that fit the best (Morning, Afternoon, Night, Late-night, Anytime).
+The user is given a set of cards and the user will try to sort cards with different donuts and activities into time categories that fit the best (Morning, Afternoon, Night, Late-night, Anytime).

 ![Survey Results](./images/cardsort.jpg)

-In terms of responses, we were able to figure out which donuts are prefered during each time of day.
-The regular donuts are mostly wanted in the morning or at anytime, specialty donuts are wanted more in the afternoon, and the dessert donuts are preferred either at night or late-night.
+In terms of responses, we were able to figure out which donuts are preferred during each time of day.
+The regular donuts are wanted anytime, specialty donuts are wanted in the afternoon, and the dessert donuts are preferred either at night.

 # Information Architecture

-Based on the research, we tried to understand more closely how the old site information was being orgainzed.
+Based on the research, we tried to understand more closely how the old site information was being organized.
 In this exercise, we realized the hierarchy does not always make sense to the user.

 Most users according to our personas aren't looking to apply to work there or are looking at ordering custom donuts.
 While deals do logically make sense in its current place, our users would prefer that to be in its own section because of the frequency that users are looking for deals.